 One of my all-time favorite fall & winter appetizers are these Goat Cheese Figs Wrapped in Prosciutto.
 The savory-sweet combination with the figs and the goat cheese is to die for.
 I also love the balsamic vinegar and honey drizzled on top at the end of broiling them.

 You might remember my Moroccan Chicken Thigh recipe.
-It is a wildly popular recipe on my site and for good reason.
 That recipe uses figs in the chicken dish similar to how you would use figs in a tangine.
 I love the savory, sweet combination figs bring to dishes.

 I just adore figs and cheese together.
 There is something so satisfying about that sweet figs paired with a soft, creamy cheese.
 I especially love goat cheese but also enjoy blue cheese or brie.